-Due to the multiple and complex drivers of technological change, and the diversified nature and global scope of the investigative customer base, it is difficult to estimate the size of our market and predict with certainty the rate at which the market for our solutions will grow, if at all.
-While our market potential estimate was made in good faith and is based on assumptions and underlying estimates we believe to be reasonable, this estimate may not be accurate and the market potential might not materialize.
-If our estimate of the future size of our addressable market does not materialize, our future growth may be lower than we currently anticipate, which could have a material adverse effect on our business, financial condition, and results of operations.
+Due to the multiple and complex drivers of technological change, and the diversified nature and global scope of the investigative customer base, it is difficult to estimate the size of our market and predict with certainty the rate at which the market for our solutions will grow, if at all, as well as to predict financial results for future periods.
+While our market potential and financial results estimates in our registration statement on Form F-4 were made in good faith and based on assumptions and underlying estimates we believe to be reasonable, these estimates may not be accurate and the market potential might not materialize.
+If our estimate of the future size of our addressable market does not materialize, our future growth may be lower than anticipated, which could have a material adverse effect on our business, financial condition, and results of operations.